A Night At La Cucina Di Sandra Cooking School Nonna Class

 Love Italian food?
 Love cooking?
 Looking for somewhere special to take friends and family?
 Or somewhere to take corporate clients or for your corporate get together?
 The World Loves Melbourne was invited to La Cucina Di Sandra Cooking School in Richmond for the La Cucina Di Nonna cooking class and we had an epic evening with great company (including Mel from Gastronomel and Prosecco Queen).
 Sandra's cooking classes are loads of fun and are like a dinner party as well as a class (as you eat at her long table).

 Sandra Del Greco started La Cucina Di Sandra Cooking School in 2014 with a passion to cook the Italian recipes of her Zia (Aunt) and the regions of Italy, and it has been super popular ever since.
 A unique Melbourne foodie experience, this is not a large corporate run cooking school but you feel like you're part of Sandra's family in her home; a converted warehouse and slice of Tuscany in Richmond.
+One of the best things to do in Melbourne is to discover and enjoy bespoke culinary experiences; and La Cucina Di Sandra fits the bill.

 Sandra mainly caters for groups of up to 10, and you can meet some amazing foodies at her classes with a shared passion for great food and cooking.
 The space is beautiful, with the table decorated with flowers and candles.